nksoff/highload-server/README.md

 This server was written to pass hometask in Highload course in [Technopark@mail.ru](https://park.mail.ru).
 The reqired tests can be found in [init/http-test-suite](https://github.com/init/http-test-suite).

-Moreover, I wanter to try erlang out.
+Moreover, I wanted to try erlang out.
 So, it's my first erlang application using OTP.

 ## Ho to execute